RealTimeAudioLab/RTAL-CDAD-0002-WELLENKRAFT-8051/README.md

 ------------------------------------------------------------------------

-## The RTAL WELLENKRAFT in its original working environment
+## The RTAL WELLENKRAFT in its original working environment (together with the first Mutable Instruments SHRUTHI in a 19-inch rackmount chassis from the lab)

 <p align="left">
 <img src="images/Wellenkraft_2.jpg" width="900">